mghermsen/ICU_rationing_simulation/README.md

 * SF 235-315 ->  2
 * SF 315-400 -> 1
 * SF >400 -> 0

+To estimate the FiO2 for a patient on low-flow nasal cannula, use the following formula

+Fi02 = 0.24 + 0.04*(LPM)

+where LPM = liters per minute of low-flow oxygen

+Finally, for patients on room air, set FiO2 = 0.21.
+Patients on room air should almost always have a respiratory SOFA of 0.

 ### SOFA renal
 Ignore urine output, use creatine criteria only